 Weeks 5-7: Students focus on paleoethnobotany and ethnology, theory, methods, and data, including field and laboratory-based paleoethnobotanical activities and participant observation.

 Week 8: During the final week, students focus on completion of their research projects, which culminates in presentation to the public.
 Students will also present their research at the 2019 Midwest Archaeological Conference, Mankato, MN (October 10-12, 2019)

 The 2019 REU program will be held at the Center for American Archeology in Kampsville, IL.
 Students will reside in CAA dormitories.
 Laboratory and classroom activities will be held at CAA facilities.
 Fieldwork will be conducted at the Golden Eagle site (11GE7), the only precontact site with an enclosing embankment in the Illinois River Valley.

 All applicants must submit the following material to be considered for the program:

-- 2 letters of recommendation from references familiar with you as a student
+- and two letters of recommendation from references familiar with you as a student